-An international touring artist working in cross art form projects collaborating with choreographers, writers, and performance artists in site specific performances.
+An international touring artist working in cross art form projects collaborating with choreographers, writers, video makers and performance artists in site specific performances.

 A fiddling, singing composer with an upbringing drenched in Welsh choral singing of the Eisteddfodau.
 Her research into vocal techniques has taken her across continents from Africa to Mongolia to Brazil.
 Whilst her composition and performance bears the influences and musical curiosity of her travels, the heart of her music is uniquely her own.

 ‘Sianed’s work consistently pushes at boundaries in ideas, technique and in her own performance practise’ The Welsh Arts Council 2007.

 “ The voice is full of earth grit and power.
 Its range is impressive, physically emotionally and dynamically”¦.”
 Aberystwyth Arts Centre 2009